dvtate/YodaScript/README.md

 ```

 ### Definitions
 You can define new keywords.
 The run by default option might be removed or reworked in future releases.
+Several built-in operators are actually defined in terms of other operators by the interpreter.
 ```
 > "five" 5 define
 > five five + print
 10
-> "@say_hi" { "hello" print } define
+> "@is_even?" { 2 % 0 == } define
-> say_hi
+> five is_even?
-hello
+0
+> five five + is_even?
+1
 ```

 ### Namespaces
-Immutable key-value set
+Immutable key-value set.
+There are several useful global namespaces defined by the interpreter.
 ```
 > $num {
 .     "five" 5 define